SurturTawers/CUDA-NearestPoints/README.md

 # CUDA-NearestPoints
-Implementation in CUDA for finding X points that have a minimum of K nearest points in their vicinity, at a distance of T euclidean units.
+Implementation in CUDA for finding S points that have a minimum of T nearest points in their vicinity, at a maximum distance of d_m euclidean units.